mercklyzer/UPTrace-mobile/README.md

 1.)
 Make sure you are in this directory. <br />
 2.)
 Enter "npm i". <br />
 3.)
 Follow installation instructions found in Expo's documentation: https://docs.expo.dev/get-started/installation/

+Should you have any questions, you may contact the developers: <br />
+Lyzer Merck Bautista mercklyzer@gmail.com <br />
+Claudette Joy Celoso claudetteceloso@gmail.com